microsoft/FMU-bonsai-connector/samples/vanDerPol/README.md

     >
     > bonsai brain version update-inkling -f machine_teacher.ink -n vanDerPol_v0

 3. Log in into Azure and push image
+3. Log in into Azure and push image

     > az login